turingschool/backend-curriculum-site/module4/intermission_work/intermission_work.md

 ## Required Work

-To prepare for Module 4, please complete & submit (via DM to your instructors) the following before 12 noon Sunday, the day before the inning begins.
+To prepare for Module 4, please complete & submit the following before 12 noon Sunday, the day before the inning begins.
 This will allow instructors time to review and provide feedback.

 Submit all links [here](https://goo.gl/forms/jcLIOC1y9iN2NJGP2).